Up-Mods/LibZoomer/README.md

 ## Usage

-**WARNING:** This API is still not polished enough for a 1.0.0 release, expect breaking changes on the 0.X.X releases.
+**WARNING:** This API is still not finished and breaking changes may happen until a 1.0.0 release happens!

-Unfortunately, this library requires Jitpack in order to be used on another mod.
-If it fails, consider using local Maven on the source code of a released version.
+Currently, this library is only available in a Maven repository through Jitpack, however, we have plans to host it on Maven Central.
+If none of these options work, consider using local Maven on the source code of a released version.

 LibZoomer provides zooming through zoom instances, which contains three sub-instances: transition modes, mouse modifiers and zoom overlays.
 A zoom instance can be created with different subinstances, which can be either provided by the library or implemented by the mod itself.
 In order to a zoom instance to be functional, it must be registered by the ZoomRegistry.
 In order to make the instance zoom in, the instance's zoom state must be set to true, which can be done using the `setZoom` method, the vice-versa can be done by setting it to false.